-Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM Target 12TM Semiconductor Option Income ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM Semiconductor Portfolio Option Income ETF may not:

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries, except that the Fund will concentrate its investments in the semiconductor and semiconductor equipment industry.
+6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries, except that the Fund will concentrate its investments in the semiconductor and semiconductor equipment groups of industries.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by U.S. government securities, registered investment companies, and tax-exempt securities of state or municipal governments and their political subdivisions are not considered to be issued by members of any industry.

-Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM Target 12TM Biotech & Pharma Option Income ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM Biotech & Pharma Portfolio Option Income ETF may not: